 Following are some publications created by or for CSU-AAUP.
 Copies of these publications may also be obtained by calling the CSU-AAUP office at (860) 832-3793.

-CSU-AAUP E-Newsletters: The electronic newsletter, sent on a weekly basis, informs our members about statewide issues such as proposed legislation affecting higher education; changes in health care and/or pension benefits; news from each local AAUP chapter; news regarding part-time faculty issues; and National AAUP news.
+CSU-AAUP E-Newsletters: The electronic newsletter informs our members about statewide issues such as proposed legislation affecting higher education; changes in health care and/or pension benefits; news from each local AAUP chapter; news regarding part-time faculty issues; and National AAUP news.

 Annual Reports – A report on the activities and achievements of CSU-AAUP during the academic year.

 Legislative Report (2013) – A report prepared by Betty Gallo & Co. regarding the results of the legislative session in relation to CSU-AAUP and CSU.

 CSU-AAUP: Understanding Your Union– A Guide for Our Members on CSU-AAUP’s History and Structure

 CSU-AAUP Report: Working Conditions of CSU Part-Time Faculty 2005 – a report on the demographics, working conditions and major concerns of part-time faculty in the CSU System